OhiaJanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chmod -h vincent:staff -hello` write a script that changes the owner and group owner of -hello to vicent and staff

 Use `chown --from=guillaume betty hello` to write script that changes the owner of the file hello to betty only if it is owned by the user guillaume

+Use `telnet blinkenlights.nl` to write a script that play the star war iv episode in terminal